The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 Mechanism 6: ARCHITECT.md — Persistent Project Intelligence

-- Known Constraints: technical limits discovered during builds
+- Known constraints discovered during builds

 Production Codebases